SabineRiffel/Project-Trading/README.md

 Stock and news features were merged on synchronized using pd.merge_asof with a 5‑minute tolerance.
 Training, validation, and test splits were defined and stored in `splits.json`.

 ![05_merged_test_set.png](images/05_merged_test_set.png)
+### **Stock & Senator Data**
+Senator data was merged and timezones were aligned.
+Trade ranges (e.g. "$15,001 – $50,000") were converted into a midpoint.
+Negative midpoints signifiy a sale of stock, positive signify a stock purchase.
+Trade filing times were parsed into full timestamps.

 #### **Data Sources**
 - `stock_features.parquet`
 - `news_features.parquet`
+- `merged_senator_transactions_2022_2025.csv`
+-
 #### **Splits**
 - Train: 2022-01-01 to 2024-12-31
 - Validation: 2025-01-01 to 2025-03-31